jrpryer/lore/Ydi-Kaari/Encyclopedia/Characters/Gods/Pyronia.md

   - Arcane
 ---
 # The Fiery Heart
 [[Kanirûl Pantheon|Kanirûl]] Goddess of the forge and master inventor, Pyronia was a stoic and observant deity.
-She is highly honored amongst the mechanist of the [[House Taran]]
+She is highly honored amongst the mechanist of the [[House Tarahn]]

 # Family
 [[Borealis]] - husband